 - I cut the stems off at the ground to make the task of digging the tubers up more manageable

 - I scrape away any mulch to expose all the tubers

-- With a shovel or pitch fork I dig down under the tubers (placing my shovel well outside the exposed tubers and cut off stalks).
+- With a shovel or pitch fork I dig down under the tubers (placing my shovel well outside the exposed tubers).
 I loosen the tubers and pry the enormous mass out of the ground

 - You can break big ones apart into smaller and more manageable tubers

 - Tap the dirt off the Canna tubers